CieloCris/World_Weather_Analysis/README.md

 ![Alt text](/Resources/1dataframe.png "imagen1")

-Finally, is important to say that in the Weather_Database folder, we can find the Jupyter Notebook file Weather_Dabase.ipynb and the dataset WeatherPy_Database.csv.
+In addition, is important to say that in the Weather_Database folder, we can find the Jupyter Notebook file Weather_Dabase.ipynb and the dataset WeatherPy_Database.csv.

 ### Deliverable 2: Create a Customer Travel Destinations Map